 Meditation is FREE and can be done at any time.
 In my protocol I suggest meditating for 40 minutes per day; that is 20 minutes, 2X per day, once in the morning, and then later afternoon or evening.

-If Deepak Chopra, the “world class authority” on meditation, can do it for two hours every morning, I believe we can all find 40 minutes.
-I also highly suggest reading “The Power of Now” by Eckhart Tolle, for an effective and easy way to meditate.
+I believe we can all find 20-40 minutes.
+I also highly suggest reading “The Power of Now” by Eckhart Tolle, for effective ways to stay in the moment.
 This book is listed on my Resources page and is an excellent resource for mind body health.
 It has given me great insight and clarity about the connection between the pain body in fibromyalgia and mind body work.

 Deep breathing is also an essential tool to relieving anxiety.
 There are many techniques to breathing, the key is to find and practice what works best for you.
 I like to take about 10 minutes for intentional breathing; breathe in and hold for a few seconds, then really exaggerate on the "out" breath and focus on letting go of anxiety, stress and negativity.
 Also, breathing in and out through the nostrils is great for balancing the adrenal glands.
 Or, alternate with mouth breathing and nostril breathing in the same session.

 If you follow here in the website, or on either of my two facebook pages, you know that I often talk about safe and effective exercise.
 This is well verified for increasing our quality of life and decreasing overall symptoms in fibromyalgia.
 The key is that it must be done properly.

 Follow me on the Fibro Fit People page, and check out the video section there anytime.
 I have some very short videos with simply two or three moves, and then I also have some longer videos where I am showing standing or other range of motion exercises.
 I modify or develop exercise specifically for fibromyalgia and chronic fatigue syndrome.